NationalSecurityAgency/ghidra/DevGuide.md

 Some features of Ghidra require the curation of rather extensive data bases.
 These include the Data Type Archives and Function ID Databases, both of which require collecting header files and libraries for the relevant SDKs and platforms.
-Much of this work is done by hand, and the results are simply copied into the build.
+Much of this work is done by hand.
-We intend to document these procedures as soon as we can.
-In the meantime, those artifacts can always be extracted from our binary release.
+Until this process is documented, those artifacts can be extracted from an official distribution and combined with your build output.

 ## Building Data Type Archives